alleyinteractive/fm-gutenberg/README.md

 Still to come.
 The closest you can get now is running `npm run dev`, which watches for changes, and reloading the page.

 ## Built-in Components
-- `postSelector`: A component used for searching for and selecting posts via the REST API.
+- `post-selector`: A component used for searching for and selecting posts via the REST API.
-- `csvUploader`: Allows a user to upload a CSV file, which is parsed in the browser, converted to a JSON structure, passed through a user specified callback function for further transformation, and saved to block attributes.
+- `csv-uploader`: Allows a user to upload a CSV file, which is parsed in the browser, converted to a JSON structure, passed through a user specified callback function for further transformation, and saved to block attributes.
-- `imagePicker`: Allows a user to select or remove an image using the media modal.
+- `image-picker`: Allows a user to select or remove an image using the media modal.
 This component is (currently) intended to save to postmeta.